Custody Definition

 What Is Child Custody?

-Child custody refers to which parent decides about their children and with whom they spend time.
+Child custody definition refers to which parent decides about their children and with whom they spend time.

 There are two types of custody: legal and physical.
 Determining who has joint custody is crucial when parents divorce.